 The Carpathian species of vampire coincides the most with the traditional view of vampires with their almost human appearance, extreme weakness to sunlight and vulnerability to a wooden stake to the heart.
 They are the most numerous and dominant species, and they take measures to either suppress or wipe out the others.

 There are many other species.
 The Gaelic vampire, which transforms into a large werebat creature, is almost extinct.
 It is resistant to sunlight and can only be killed by brass.
 A species found only on a small Southeast Asian island infects by bite alone and turns a person within minutes into a monstrous and completely feral vampire.
+Other lesser known vampire breeds are:

 In the continuity of Buffy the Vampire Slayer, vampires are undead beings whose souls have been replaced with demons.
 These demons share all of the same memories as the original living being and essentially become a conscienceless, murderous version of that person.
 They are capable of transforming themselves back and forth from a human appearance and their vampire form, which includes a mouth full of fangs, yellow eyes and facial ridges.
 Exceptionally old vampires like the Master lose this ability and appear always with more demonic vampire features.